DOH-P 1&2 lays the foundation for understanding the many complex and interrelated factors affecting the health of individuals and populations.

 This is an immersive experience—you will partner with a community-based organization that provides services in communities within Baystate Health’s primary catchment areas—Franklin, Hampshire, and Hampden counties.

-To provide a meaningful longitudinal community-based experience, partners are identified who can expand upon topics covered in Determinants of Health (DOH) or DCS1-P. Examples may include: food insecurity, transportation justice, and veteran’s health and housing.
+To provide a meaningful longitudinal community-based experience, community partners are identified who can expand upon topics covered in DOH-P or DCS1-P. Examples may include: food insecurity, transportation justice, and veteran’s health and housing.

 PHC explores public health concepts such as, the effects of social determinants on the health of the population served by your community organization, how to examine populations as units of care, and how you might apply knowledge and understanding of community resources to advocate for your population of focus.